310mc/https-310mc.github.io-tl/source/_posts/scout/flowers_of_the_wasteland.md

 We talked about if we could maybe do something in autumn instead, right?

 Speaking of, we did a live with Adam around that time last year, didn’t we?
-The Autumn Live, right?[^]
+The Autumn Live, right?[^3]

 But since our battle at the SS, we haven’t really had much to do with each other, huh?